Skip to product information

 Alocasia Odora Variegata Yellow-gold

-The Alocasia odora ‘Variegata Yellow-Gold’ is a spectacular, high-impact tropical houseplant that makes a statement in any space.
-This rare cultivar of Alocasia odora features broad, paddle-shaped leaves dramatically streaked and marbled in shades of creamy yellow, butter-gold, and bright green—a golden glow that feels both lush and luminous.
+The Alocasia odora ‘Variegata Yellow-Gold’ is a rare and radiant tropical showpiece that brings instant drama and warmth to any space.
+Its broad, paddle-shaped leaves are beautifully marbled in tones of creamy yellow, butter-gold, and bright green—creating a luminous, sunlit effect that feels both exotic and elegant.

 Regular price $22.99